‘Talamasca’ Trailer: Eric Bogosian & Justin Kirk Return as ‘IWTV’ Characters (VIDEO)

 What is Talamasca: The Secret Order about?

-Who is in Talamasca: The Secret Order cast?
+Who is in the Talamasca: The Secret Order cast?

 Character details reveal more about the Talamasca plot.
 Both Denton and Fichtner will play series-regular characters made for the show rather than ones pulled from Rice’s extensive book catalog (the Talamasca is woven throughout both The Vampire Chronicles and Lives of the Mayfair Witches literary series — Kirk’s Raglan James is a main character from TVC‘s Tale of the Body Thief).

-Known for Starz‘s Dangerous Liaisons, Denton plays Guy Anatole described as “brilliant, handsome, and sharp on the surface, but he’s always known his mind works a little differently,” AMC shares.
+Known for Starz‘s Dangerous Liaisons, Denton plays Guy Anatole, who’s described as “brilliant, handsome, and sharp on the surface, but he’s always known his mind works a little differently,” AMC shares.

 The description continues: “On the cusp of graduating law school, he is approached by a representative of the Talamasca, a secretive agency that monitors and protects us from the supernatural world.
 When Guy learns that the Talamasca has been tracking him since his childhood, he falls headlong into a world of secret agents and immortal beings who, up to now, have maintained a fragile balance with the mortal world.
 But for that balance to hold, and for Guy to survive, he will have to learn to embrace the dark, treacherous depths of his true and singular self.”

-Known for roles in The Dark Knight, Armageddon, Crash, Mom, and more, Fichtner plays Jasper, “a mysterious American who has quietly assumed control and influence over the Talamasca’s London Motherhouse.
-Though his motives and methods are cloaked in shadow, his charm and righteous sense of purpose are as dangerous as the power he’s pursuing.”
+Known for roles in The Dark Knight, Armageddon, Crash, Mom, and more, Fichtner plays Jasper, a mysterious American vampire who has quietly assumed control and influence over the Talamasca’s London Motherhouse.
+Though his motives and methods are cloaked in shadow, his charm and righteous sense of purpose are as dangerous as the power he’s pursuing.

-The Talamasca is already basically a supernatural spy agency, but Richardson-Sellers’ character seems to be more like a traditional spy.
-Richardson-Sellers plays Olive, described as “a beguiling and ambitious agent of the Talamasca, assigned to be Guy Anatole’s (Denton) American handler.
-She is deft with information and a master of disguises in the old tradition of spy craft,” per Variety.
+The Talamasca is already basically a supernatural spy agency, but Maisie Richardson-Sellers‘ character seems to be more like a traditional spy.
+Richardson-Sellers plays Olive, described as a beguiling and ambitious agent of the Talamasca, assigned to be Guy’s American handler.
+She is deft with information and a master of disguises in the old tradition of spy craft.

-Rounding out the main cast is Buckens, who plays Doris, strong-willed and with an old soul, she lives with a coven of witches on a houseboat.
-Schwartzman will guest star as a bloodsucker named Burton, a charming, rakish vampire, leading a cloistered life in a luxurious Upper West Side penthouse.
+Rounding out the main cast is Celine Buckens, who plays Doris, who’s strong-willed, with an old soul, and lives with a coven of witches on a houseboat.
+Jason Schwartzman will guest star as a bloodsucker named Burton, a charming, rakish vampire, leading a cloistered life in a luxurious Upper West Side penthouse.

 Will Talamasca cross over with Interview With the Vampire and Mayfair Witches?